ashokaditya/influxdb-nodejs/README.md

 // select bottom("use",5) from "http" where "spdy" = '1'
 ```

-Write points to influxdb in queue
+Write, points to influxdb in queue

 ```js
 const Influx = require('influxdb-nodejs');